araaish/potluck/README.md

 ### Current Issues
 1. The recommednation button doesn't load upon navigating to a video from the homepage.
 Refreshing the page usually works.
 2. The Youtube video metadata (thumbnail, title) is pulled using the Youtube API, and the contact information through Google People API, both of which are rate limited.
-3. The Oauth provider (Google) is not verified so the app is still limited to test users.
-To be fixed soon